-"I look to see if the player has an enthusiasm to play; an enthusiasm to learn; If i give the player homework and they come back improved; you can tell by the way they move and they look on their face.
+"I look to see if the player has an enthusiasm to play; an enthusiasm to learn; If i give the player homework and they come back improved; you can tell by the way they move and the look on their face.
 It only takes a few seconds.
-The shy ones can fool you so you have to give them more time.
+Some players are shy and lack confidence so you have to give them more time.
 With some time and some care any player can become great.
-Some have a physical advantage but its rare they excel unless they are nurtured.
+Some have a physical advantage but it's rare they excel unless they are nurtured.
 "The ball doesnt sweat" so those who master the ball and those who have a vision for the game and a burning ambition will always achive their goals in time.
-We just need time with those players".
+We just need time with those players to help them learn and give them opportunities".
 Gary Ireland.
 Director of Coaching PSV Union FC

 "I find it terrible when talents are rejected based on computer stats.
 Based on the criteria at Ajax now I would have been rejected.
 When I was 15, I couldn’t kick a ball 15 meters with my left and maybe 20 with my right.
 My qualities technique and vision, are not detectable by a computer"